MiniGameWorlds/MiniGameWorld/resources/devWiki/game-guide/introduction.md

 # Features
-The biggest feature is that preserve the state of the server and player, and works independently of other plugins, so it is **applicable regardless of the genre of the server**.
+The main feature is that preserve the state of the server and player, and works independently of other plugins, so it is **applicable regardless of the genre of the server**.

 ## 1. Minigame frame classes
 Minigame frame class manages settings, start, finish, player's scores, lives, events etc.